SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 ## Exercise 1.1 - Setup SAP Build Apps and enter the application with your trial identity provider user

 1. Open the **SAP BTP Cockpit** and navigate to your global account.
-You should have bookmarked the URL in the **Getting started** excercise.
+You should have bookmarked the URL in the **Getting started** exercise.

 2. Navigate to **Boosters**